Looking for summer comforters that will keep you cool?

 Issues & Limitations

-The AllerEase comforter has an issue we’ve not to see in any other comforter – it’s noisy.
+The AllerEase comforter has an issue we’ve not seen in any other comforter – it’s noisy.
 The cover rustles when you move at night.

 It’s not too loud, but it can be a bother.